blubits/blubits.github.io/_posts/2015-11-10-cs4-2q-reviewer.md

 title: CompSci 4 2Q-LT Reviewer
 category: computer_science

 excerpt: The reviewer can be found here.
-For additional resources, consult the following:
+For additional resources, consult the following.

 ---

 The reviewer can be found [here](https://www.dropbox.com/s/d8lo2b9raud2nun/Array%20Algorithms.pdf?dl=0).